statful/statful-client-objc/README.md

 - (BOOL)stop
 ```

-This method tries to stop the client and also send all the metrics sill in the buffer returning a boolean.
+This method tries to stop the client and also send all the metrics still in the buffer returning a boolean.
 If it succeeds it becomes impossible send metrics.

 ```objc
 - (void)counterWithName:(NSString*)name value:(NSNumber*)value